Beechwood Cemetery

+Beechwood Cemetery is the national cemetery of Canada, located in the east end of Ottawa, Ontario.
+Over 82,000 people are buried in the cemetery, including Governor General Ramon Hnatyshyn, Prime Minister Robert Borden, and several members of Parliament, premiers, Canadian Armed Forces personnel and veterans, Royal Canadian Mounted Police personnel, Canadian Security Intelligence Service intelligence officers, and Hockey Hall of Famers, alongside other notable Canadians.
+In addition to being Canada's national cemetery, it contains the National Military Cemetery of the Canadian Armed Forces and the National Memorial Cemetery of the RCMP.

 Honours and designations

 Beechwood has received various honours and designations because it is recognized as an example of 19th-century rural cemeteries and as a place of national significance and importance as a depository of Canadian history.
 It was designated as a National Historic Site of Canada in 2001.
 The cemetery has served as the National Military Cemetery of Canada since 2001 and has served since 2004 as the RCMP National Memorial Cemetery.
 Governor General Michaëlle Jean opened the Beechwood National Memorial Centre on 7 April 2008.
 In 2017, the Canadian Security Intelligence Service's National Memorial Cemetery was established at Beechwood.

-Pipe Major Sgt Tom Brown is the "on call" piper for the National Military Cemetery at Beechwood where he can perform up to a dozen outdoor funerals a year.
+Pipe Major Sergeant Tom Brown is the "on call" piper of the National Military Cemetery at Beechwood, where he can perform up to a dozen outdoor funerals a year.

 Hall of Colours

-When new colours (flags) are received or a unit is disbanded, colours are treated with utmost respect to military service and are never destroyed.
+When new military colours are received or a unit is disbanded, colours are treated with utmost respect to military service and are never destroyed.
 After being carried on parade for the last time, the colour party presents the colours prior to the ceremony in which they are laid up for safekeeping in the Hall of Colours.
 Designed by Robertson Martin Architects, the Hall of Colours features a memorial stained glass window featuring an oak tree in leaf honouring Canadian military chaplains.
-The Hall of Colours was supported by a donation of $50,000 from Dominion Command of The Royal Canadian Legion.
+The Hall of Colours was supported by a donation of $50,000 from Dominion Command of the Royal Canadian Legion.

-The retired colours of Canada's army, air force and naval regiments are mounted at ceiling level in the Hall of Colours in the National Memorial Centre.
+The retired colours of Canada's army, air force, and naval regiments are mounted at ceiling level in the Hall of Colours in the National Memorial Centre.
+They include: